zoott28354/thunderbird-translator/README.md

 ---

-A Thunderbird addon that translates emails into multiple languages using Ollama, Google Translate, or LibreTranslate.
+A Thunderbird addon that replaces the email body with its translation (in-place) into multiple languages using Ollama local, Google Translate, or LibreTranslate (Euro-friendly).

 ## ✨ Features